ChronoByte404/ChronoByte404/README.md

 ### Janex Assistant Backend
 - Repository: [Janex-Assistant-Backend](https://github.com/ChronoByte404/Janex-Assistant-Backend)
 - Description: This repository contains the backend code for my personal AI assistant, Janex.
 It handles the processing of user queries and responses.
+Written in Python with majority C++ components.

 ### Janex Assistant Frontend
 - Repository: [Janex-Assistant-Frontend](https://github.com/ChronoByte404/Janex-Assistant-Frontend)
 - Description: This repository contains the frontend code for my personal AI assistant, Janex.
 It provides a user-friendly interface for interacting with the assistant.
+Written in Python with majority C++ components.

 ### Janex Ultimate
 - Repository: [Janex-Ultimate](https://github.com/ChronoByte404/Janex-Ultimate)